pure-data/externals-howto/README.rst

 method space
 ------------

-Apart from the data space, a class needs a set of manipulators (methods) to manipulate the data with.
+In addition to the data space, a class needs a set of manipulators (methods) to manipulate the data with.

 If a message is sent to an instance of our class, a method is called.
-These methods are the interfaces to the message system of Pd.
-On principle they have no return argument and are therefore of type ``void``.
+These methods are the interfaces to Pd's message system.
+On principle, they have no return argument and are therefore of type ``void``.

 ::